open-telemetry/opentelemetry-dotnet/docs/trace/extending-the-sdk/README.md

     > **Warning**
-    > If enabling the instrumentation requires references to objects from the targeted library, your instrumentation library should offer public APIs to receive them instead of relying on the extension methods, as objects might not be available yet at the time the tracer is being built (for example, connections established later in the app lifetime).
+    > If enabling the instrumentation requires references to objects from the targeted library, your instrumentation library should offer public APIs to receive them instead of relying on the extension methods on `TracerProviderBuilder` and/or `IServiceCollection`, as the objects might not be available yet at the time the tracer is being built (for example, connections established later in the app lifetime).